Find Grad Schools

 62 Yearly Graduations

 The 9th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is Pacific Oaks College.
 Roughly 1,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $32,040 per year, while in-state graduate students, on average, pay $21,780 per year.
+The average in-state tuition for full-time undergraduates is $11,482 per year, while in-state graduate students, on average, pay $21,074 per year.
 During the most recent year for which we have data, 62 people received their master's degree in family, consumer & human sciences from Pacific Oaks College.
-Of these students, 91% were women and 76% were members of underrepresented racial-ethnic groups.
-Data shows that Pacific Oaks College graduates that hold this degree go on to make a median salary of $49,604.
+Around 69% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 #10